I suffered from terrible skin problems for 30 years. Then I eliminated dairy from my diet, and suddenly my acne went away in a matter of days!

 - Chocolate (Don’t worry, I’m not going to tell you to say goodbye to chocolate!
 While milk chocolate obviously contains milk, most dark chocolate is dairy-free.)

-When you know which ingredients to watch out for, dumping the dairy doesn’t have to be complicated.
-Equipped with your knowledge and this convenient list, going dairy-free can be a breeze!
+When you know which ingredients to watch out for, going dairy-free can be a breeze!